PagerDuty/terraform-provider-pagerduty/website/docs/r/user_contact_method.html.markdown

 # pagerduty_user_contact_method

--> Since contact methods are frequently added through PagerDuty's web console or mobile app during a user's onboarding process, whenever you try to create contact method resource with the same configuration of an already existent contact method of your PagerDuty configuration; this particular resource resource will leverage the resource creation work to import those  configurations to your Terraform state.
+-> NOTE: This resource behaves a little differently than may be expected.
+If the defined contact method already exists for the user in PagerDuty this resource will import the values of the existing contact method into your Terraform state.

 A [contact method](https://developer.pagerduty.com/api-reference/b3A6Mjc0ODI0MA-create-a-user-contact-method) is a contact method for a PagerDuty user (email, phone or SMS).